top of page

 Marketing, Communication, Sales

 Mari – BA, Anthropology – joined the Social Fabric's team in January 2021.
 Originally from Estonia, she has a deep-rooted interest in spaces of inclusion.
 For her BA thesis at Tallinn University, she studied local cultural integration spaces similar to Social Fabric, organised on a grass-root level by active citizens.
-At Social Fabric, she is responsible for Marketing and Communications as well as Events and Sales.
+At Social Fabric, her primary responsibilities include overseeing marketing, communications, and sales.
+Further, she collaborates extensively with members of the Social Fabric community to coordinate their activities.

 SF_Portrait_1021_14_1.jpg